YotamAviv/oneofus/test_plan.md

   - BUG: I had to refresh the nerdster.
 I think that after signing in again with a delegate, it didn't load my delegate statement.
   - submit subject "B"
   - revoke delegate at first (the earlier of the 2, "A")
-  - TODO: Display revoked keys on Nerdster with cross out like on the phone.
   - refresh Nerdster and check.
 You should A but not B.
+    - (Nerdster should display revoked key cross out like on the phone.)
   - TODO: Don't allow submitting with revoked key
   - revoke at "since always" and check.
 You should see neither A nor B.
   - un-revoke.
 You should see both A and B again.